 The Group's employees complete digital training in the code of ethics every three years, as one of the means of refreshing their familiarity with the subject.
-Every new employee in the Group learns the code of ethics when he/she begins working and participates in an orientation day during which information During 2023, we continued to take action to refresh ethical issues with employees and update the book of dilemmas and the dedicated book of dilemmas for the trading rooms.
-In addition, during 2023 and the beginning of 2024, we took action to refresh ethical issues among our employees about the code of ethics is provided, along with detailed explanations of the conduct expected of a FIBI employee.
+Every new employee in the Group learns the code of ethics when he/she begins working and participates in an orientation day during which information about the code of ethics is provided, along with detailed explanations of the conduct expected of a FIBI employee.
 The timeframe during which each employee is obligated to complete courseware to refresh his/her familiarity with the code of ethics differs among the companies in the Group (ranging between one and three years).
 In 2023, 153 employees completed the courseware.